Adi-Narayan/Marketplace-project/README.md

 - Ensure all required Python libraries are installed.

 ## Contributors
-Developed for a Database Systems Lab Project.
+Developed for a Database Systems Lab Project by Adi Narayan and Gautham Binod.